Deltares/Koswat/tests/README.md

 The full workflow is executed and the output is validated.
 As these tests take relatively much time to be executed, they are marked as `slow`.

+Possible improvements:
+- Add docstrings to the fixtures and classes used, describing the purpose and usage.

 ### Sandbox tests
 Several cases are tested, which are defined in `acceptance_test_scenario_cases`.
 A case combines a dike profile (`AcceptanceTestInputProfileCases`) with layers (`LayersCases`) and scenarios (`ScenarioCases*`).

+Goal: Validate a Koswat run generates the correct results.

 Inputs:
 - Realistic run settings (defined in `sandbox_acceptance_case`).